godotengine/godot-docs/about/faq.rst

 Godot is meant to be used with its editor.
 We recommend you give it a try, as it will most likely save you time in the long term.
-There are no plans to make Godot usable as a library, as it would make the rest of the engine more convoluted and difficult to use for casual users.
+There are no plans to make Godot is usable as a library, as it would make the rest of the engine more convoluted and difficult to use for casual users.

 If you want to use a rendering library, look into using an established rendering